 There are two compensation schemes in Western Australia in relation to injuries suffers at a workplace.
 They are;

-- The “no fault” compensation scheme governed by the Workers Compensation and Rehabilitation Act 1981 as amended;
+- The “no fault” compensation scheme governed by the Workers Compensation and Injury Management Act 1981 as amended;

 - The common law system applying if the injuries were caused by the employers negligence.